AKASHAorg/blog.akasha.world/_posts/2018-02-10-akasha-beta-emergence.md

 **See you in the new world of AKASHA! \o/**

 Next time, hopefully, we will have the conversation in the AKASHA Web version.
-In the meantime, while you sync, feel free to [join the reddit conversation here!](https://www.reddit.com/r/ethereum/){:target="_blank"} :)
+In the meantime, while you sync, feel free to [join the conversation on reddit!](https://www.reddit.com/r/ethereum/){:target="_blank"} :)

 ![AKASHA]({{ site.baseurl }}/content/images/2_intro_akasha.jpg)

-Important notes:
+**Important notes:**

 1. **Please do not send ETH to anyone claiming that AKASHA has an ICO or a pre-sale.
 If/when an AKASHA "ICO" will be conducted we will announce it on all our official channels.
 If anyone claims that there is an ongoing AKASHA sale/private-sale/ICO but you can't find anything about it on our official channels ([Twitter](https://twitter.com/akashaproject){:target="_blank"}, [Discord](https://discordapp.com/invite/JqqKasJ){:target="_blank"}, the AKASHA dapp, etc) you can safely assume that it is a SCAM.
 Stay safe and thank you for being part of this project!**